 Household spending on "housing, water, electricity, gas, and other fuels" grew by 36.9 percent, at current prices.
 Given the higher rise in the expenditures of this group compared with others, the share of "housing, water, electricity, gas, and other fuels" in the total gross household expenditure increased by 2.4 percentage points to 39.9 percent at current prices.
-Considering the lower growth in the CPI of this group compared with that in its nominal expenditures (26.5 compared with 36.9 percent), household expenditure on this group increased by 8.2 percent in real terms.
-Due to the determining role of this group in the overall household expenditure, it had a major impact on real household expenditure in 2019/20.
-In fact, the mentioned group was the only one experiencing an increase in share in the reference year at current prices, while the shares of other groups either recorded reductions or remained the same as in the year before.
+Considering the lower growth in the CPI of this group compared with that in its nominal expenditures (26.5 compared with 36.9 percent),

 1 Household expenditure is the monetary value of goods and services either for household members' consumption or as gifts to others.
 Procured goods and services may be acquired by a household through direct monetary purchases, own-account production, running a business or in exchange for a service and/or free of charge (provided by some organizations to their employees).
+Gross expenditure is the value of produced goods, not less the second-hand sale of the same goods.